Get insider access

 Razer Kraken V3

-The Razer Kraken V3 are better wired gaming headphones than the Razer BlackShark V2 X. The Kraken V3 have better build quality, a more neutral default sound profile, which some users may prefer, a companion app with a graphic EQ and presets so you can customize their sound to your liking, and their boom mic offers a better noise handling performance.
+The Razer Kraken V3 are better wired gaming headphones than the Razer BlackShark V2 X. The Kraken V3 have a better build quality, a more neutral default sound profile, which some users may prefer, a companion app with a graphic EQ and presets so you can customize their sound to your liking, and their boom mic offers a better noise handling performance.
 However, the BlackShark V2 X are more comfortable, and their mic has a better recording quality.

 HyperX Cloud Stinger

 The HyperX Cloud Stinger are decent budget gaming headphones compared to the Razer BlackShark V2 X. Both headphones are similarly comfortable and have full wired compatibility with PC, PS4, and Xbox One.
 However, they also have similar inconsistent bass and treble delivery and lack companion software.
-That being said, the Razer have a slightly better performing boom microphone, leak less sound, and have a virtual surround feature that you can download.
-However, the HyperX are better-built.
+That being said, the Razer have a slightly better-performing boom microphone, leak less sound, and have a virtual surround feature that you can download.
+However, the HyperX are better built.

 Razer Kraken X